 These male names scored highest on the Masculinity dimension, meaning they create the strongest impression of masculinity.
 Scores are based on how masculine or feminine a name sounds to others, with higher scores indicating a more masculine perception.

-Scores come from published psychology research by Albert Mehrabian, where participants rated names on a 0-100 scale across multiple perception dimensions.
+Scores come from published psychology research by Albert Mehrabian and are shown on the original 0-100+ research scale.
 The Masculinity dimension measures how masculine a name sounds.

 Research shows that names create measurable first impressions that can influence perceptions in social and professional contexts.
 While a name doesn't determine outcomes, it does shape initial expectations others form before meeting you.